Watch: Carrie Fisher Tributes Pour In As Fans, Friends And Family Remember Legendary Actress In Photos, Tweets And More [Video]

-She was a Hollywood star who ruled the galaxies, and now friends, family and fans mourn the death of legendary actress Carrie Fisher.
+She was a Hollywood star who ruled the galaxies, and now friends, family, and fans mourn the death of legendary actress Carrie Fisher.
 Born Oct.
 21, 1956, Carrie Fisher was Hollywood royalty, the child of Eddie Fisher and Debbie Reynolds.
 With show business in her blood, she first appeared on stage with her mother in 1973.
 It was a musical, Irene and her mother played the lead role, Irene O’Hare.
-Carrie Fisher tasted Broadway and it would be a drink she’d engage in throughout her career.
+Carrie Fisher tasted Broadway, and it would be a drink she’d engage in throughout her career.
 Though Carrie Fisher is remembered as an author and mental health advocate, she will always be endeared to her fans for her role as Princess Leia in the Star Wars series.
 Carrie Fisher died on Dec.
 27, 2016, just four days after suffering cardiac arrest.
-Tributes, remembrances and celebrations of Carrie Fisher’s life are pouring in from across the globe.
+Tributes, remembrances, and celebrations of Carrie Fisher’s life are pouring in from across the globe.
 Carrie Fisher is survived by her daughter Billie Lourd, mother Debbie Reynolds and siblings Todd Fisher, Joely Fisher and Tricia Leigh Fisher.

 People assembled a beautiful, video tribute to Carrie Fisher.
 You may see that in the video player below.